bigdata-i523/hid325/notebook.md

 * 09/24/17: Update my notebook
 * 10/21/17: Watched video on how to new jabref
 * 11/19/17: Learned about jupyter notebook
-*11/19/17 : Watched youtube videos on how to create jupyter notebook
+* 11/19/17 : Watched youtube videos on how to create jupyter notebook
+* 11/27/17 : Attended online meeting at 6pm.
+Asked question about final paper.

 # THEORY